 Have someone skilled fighting for you if you've suffered due to a preventable medical error.
 ReShea Balams is an Atlanta medical malpractice lawyer who represents patients who have been the victims of mistakes by their doctors, surgeons, nurses or other medical professionals.
 She is a diligent attorney who takes on complicated cases and gives every client the attention he or she deserves.

-Call (404) 445-2005 today to schedule a free consultation with Balams Law Group.
+Call (404) 445-2005 today to schedule a free consultation with The Balams Firm.
 ReShea Balams represents clients in and around Atlanta, including Alpharetta, Marietta, Sandy Springs, Johns Creek, Smyrna, Lawrenceville, Milton, Decatur, Brookhaven, East Point, Duluth, Forest Park, College Park and anywhere in Fulton, Gwinnett, Clayton, DeKalb or Cobb Counties.

 When a person seeks the professional services of a doctor, surgeon or other trained person in the medical field, he or she is putting his or her life in that person's hands.
 With this high level of trust comes a high level of responsibility.

 Doctors must act according to the standards of their profession.
 The failure to do so is considered malpractice.
 That a doctor simply "made a mistake" does not excuse their behavior under the law.

 Malpractice can range from errors in a surgical procedure to the failure to diagnose a medical problem to the failure to treat an infection.
 The key question is whether the doctor did something a reasonably prudent member of his or her profession should not do or failed to do something a reasonably prudent member would do.

 Hospitals may also be liable for damages if the hospital failed to properly staff, maintain adequate procedures or if staff did not abide by procedures in place.